 Searching For “The Best Deal”

 As a customer, you want to find the best deal you can.
 It’s instinct.
 It’s bread into our DNA to bargain.
 For instance, if you were shopping around for a HDTV you most likely would simply not choose the highest price around.
-You would research around for the best quality within your budget and gravitate towards the lowest price.
-However even in the world of consumer electronics there are things like reputations and warranties that need to be factored in your final decision.
-Would you buy something from a questionable source just to save money?
+You would research around for the best quality within your budget and gravitate towards the lowest price based off your criteria.
+But would you buy something from a questionable source just to save money?
 Likely not.

 In the law of averages, there are some guidelines to consider For instance here in the Hudson Valley, a quality professional wedding DJ costs ~$1500.
 You should use this as your baseline, your absolute minimums for your entertainment consideration.